ROCm/rocDecode/docs/how-to/using-rocDecode-bitstream.rst

 The `samples in the rocDecode GitHub repository <https://github.com/ROCm/rocDecode/tree/develop/samples>`_ use the utility classes.
 These classes are convenience classes that provide high-level calls to the core APIs.

-A video stream can be decoded either with the rocDecode bitstream reader on GPU or with the FFmpeg decoder on CPU.
+A video stream can be decoded either with the rocDecode bitstream reader on GPU or the FFmpeg decoder on CPU.
 For information about using the FFmpeg decoder, see :doc:`Using rocDecode with the FFmpeg decoder <./using-rocDecode-ffmpeg>`.

 Import the ``roc_bitstream_reader.h`` and ``roc_video_dec.h`` header files.
 These headers contain the convenience classes and functions that use the core APIs.